-College life can be stressful.
-Stress appears in a variety of ways from challenging coursework to managing roommate relationships.
-What is stressful to one person is not always stressful to another.
-Recognizing what stresses you out is the first step to managing stress in a positive and productive way.
+What is stressful to one person is not always stressful to another, so recognizing your stressors is the first step to managing stress in a positive and productive way.

 Stress and anxiety are different.